A Foodie’s Guide to Historic Coast Flavors

 Spanish Wine Festival | February

-Immerse yourself in the Spanish culture that St. Augustine originates from in February with delicious wine tastings, mouth-watering dishes and the welcoming St. Augustine community.
+Immerse yourself in St. Augustine’s Spanish culture in the month of February with wine tastings, delectable cuisine, and the hospitality of the local community.

 St. Augustine Seafood Festival | March

-Since 1981, St. Augustine Seafood Festival exhibits the best part of being a coastal city – the food.
-Enjoy the annual festival with live music, arts and crafts while consuming some of the best catches the shore has to offer!
+Since 1981, St. Augustine Seafood Festival exhibits the best part of a coastal city – the food!
+This annual festival features live music, arts and crafts, and some of the best catches the Atlantic has to offer.

 Celtic Music and Heritage Festival | March